 - i.
-If a complainant disagrees with the decision of the Board of Directors, or if the district fails to comply with the complaint and appeal procedures in WAC 392-190-065 or -070, the complainant may file a complaint with OSPI. - i.i.
-A complaint must be received by the Superintendent of Public InstructionOSPI on or before the twentieth (20) calendar day following the date upon which the complainant received written notice of the board of directors'Board decision, unless the Superintendent of Public InstructionOSPI grants an extension for good cause.
-Complaints may be submitted by mail, fax, electronic mailemail, or hand delivery. - iii.
-A complaint to OSPI must be in writing and include: 1)

-- 1) A description of the specific acts, conditions, or circumstances alleged to violate applicable anti-Chapter 392-190 WAC or OSPI's guidelines for prohibiting discrimination laws; 2) in Washington public schools; - 2) The name and contact information, including address, of the complainant; 3) - 3) The name and address of the district subject to the complaint; 4) - 4) A copy of the district's complaint and Board appeal decision, if any; and 5) decisions; - 5) A proposed resolution of the complaint or relief requested $-\frac{1}{2}$ - 1)6) If the allegations regard a specific student, the complaint must also include the name and address of the student, or in the case of a homeless child or youth, contact information, as well as the name of the school and school district that the specific student attends.
+If a complainant disagrees with the decision of the Board of Directors, or if the district fails to comply with the complaint and appeal procedures in WAC 392-190-065 or -070, the complainant may file a complaint with OSPI. - ii.
+A complaint must be received by OSPI on or before the twentieth (20) calendar day following the date upon which the complainant received written notice of the Board decision, unless OSPI grants an extension for good cause.
+Complaints may be submitted by mail, fax, email, or hand delivery. - iii.
+A complaint to OSPI must be in writing and include: - 1) A description of the specific acts, conditions, or circumstances alleged to violate Chapter 392-190 WAC or OSPI's guidelines for prohibiting discrimination in Washington public schools; - 2) The name and contact information, including address, of the complainant; - 3) The name and address of the district subject to the complaint; - 4) A copy of the district's complaint and Board appeal decisions; - 5) A proposed resolution of the complaint or relief requested; - 6) If the allegations regard a specific student, the complaint must also include the name and address of the student, or in the case of a homeless child or youth, contact information, as well as the name of the school and school district that the specific student attends.